 Where we realise that the life we have consciously built doesn’t quite fit.
 Like that old pair of jeans one size too small.
-And no matter how hard try we realise we come to admit that we can’t force it anymore.
+And no matter how hard we try we finally come to admit that we can’t force it anymore.

-The walls and the roof and the rooms filled with all the stuff in the house that we consciously created do the opposite than first intended, making us feel further away from home than we were before.
+The walls and the roof and the rooms filled with all the stuff in the house that we consciously created do the opposite of what we first intended, making us feel further away from home than we were before.

-Wall by wall, brick by brick it we have no choice but let it.
+Wall by wall, brick by brick, we have no choice but to let it.

 Devastated by effort previously wasted but liberated by the energy that is regained.